johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: false
   final: true
   lyric: |
-    And then I'll change perfumes, and buy myself a new outfit
+    And then I'll change perfumes and buy myself a new outfit
   commentary: |
-    We’ve got high-pitched synths and nonsense lyrics in this trance, clubland track.
+    We’ve got high-pitched synths and nonsense lyrics in this trance track.

-    The styling of the vocals, stuttering and sputtering across the track, is fun and unique.
+    The styling of the vocals -- stuttering and sputtering -- is fun and unique.

     I like it.